 Figure 15: Average (negative) change in migration value upon migration for recent divorcees for men (left) and (women).
 The solid line shows what this change would look like if the city of destination was chosen at random.
-The graph shows that recent divorcees who migrate are more likely to relocate to cities paying higher wages to their occupation.
+The main takeaway is that recent divorcees who migrate are more likely to relocate to cities paying higher wages to their occupation which implies that their migration choices respond to pecuniary incentives just as those of singles who have never married.

-Figure 16: Comparison of occupation shares from ACS to the stationary distribution implied by the transition probabilities from CPS.
+Figure 16: Comparison of occupation shares from the ACS sample to the stationary distribution implied by the transition probabilities from the CPS sample.
 The latter coincides by construction with the occupational shares in the model.